Musixverse/musixverse-client/README.md

 ### Using Next.js

-To Turn on dev server-
+To turn on dev server-
 ```sh
 npm run dev
 ```